GinoPane/oc-blogtaxonomy-plugin/README.md

 ### Related Series

-Component `relatesSeries` provides a list of related series.
+Component `relatedSeries` provides a list of related series.
 The same list could be fetched for individual series by accessing its property `related_series`.
 The only difference is that the component fills urls for related series.

 Available properties: